|

 I find myself often trying to be a bass player in the context

-of his music by using tuned frame drums, udus, and sanzas
+of his music by using tuned frame drums, udus,

-to play something in the bass range.
-He really likes some
+and sanzas to play something in the bass range.

-of my sanzas and asks me to play them often in his pieces
+He really likes some of my sanzas and asks me to

-but he has a lot of traditional counterpoint going on so
+play them often in his pieces but he has a lot of traditional

-there are a lot of chord changes.
-This makes me have to
+counterpoint going on so there are a lot of chord changes.

-tune my pentatonic instruments in unusual ways so I have
+This makes me have to tune my pentatonic instruments in

-all the pitches and have to play in a way that is unnatural
+unusual ways so I have all the pitches and have to play

-for me to accommodate all the chord changes.
-The end result
+in a way that is unnatural for me to accommodate all the

-is that it sounds great, but I have to really concentrate
+chord changes.
+The end result is that it sounds great, but

-and executing the parts.
-It sometimes requires me to start
+in terms of being prepared and executing the parts.
+It sometimes

-a phrase with my left hand and then suddenly start a new
+requires me to start a phrase with my left hand and then

-one with the right hand or do odd doublings in some places
+suddenly start a new one with the right hand or do odd doublings

-to execute the part.
+in some places to execute the part.

 So despite my developing a personal approach